 Now, let $k'$ be a positive integer smaller than $k$ and assume that the aforementioned algorithm has returned a Hamiltonian cycle in $C(2,k')$ with the associated distance $\sqrt{k'-1}$ (i.e., $\sqrt{h}$, where $h \coloneqq k'-1$).
-The extended Euclidean algorithm will allow us to find a new Hamiltonian cycle in $C(2,k'+1)$ which is also characterized by an associated (Euclidean) distance of $\sqrt{h}$: \begin{itemize} \item 1) We duplicate the Hamiltonian path in $C(2,k')$ (i.e., we take a Hamiltonian cycle in $\{0,1\}^{k'}$ and then we remove one of its edges) by adding a new coordinate at the right-hand side of each term of the original sequence of vertices so that we create a new pair of polygonal chains in $\mathbb{R}^{k'+1}$, $S_1$ (whose ($k'+1$)-th coordinate is $0$) and $S_2$ (whose ($k'+1$)-th coordinate is $1$).
-Although both $S_1$ and $S_2$ belong to $C(2,k'+1)$ and their union contains all the vertices of $\{0,1\}^{k'+1}$, they cannot yet be joined together to get a single (valid) Hamiltonian path since the distance between the first/last vertex of $S_1$ and the first/last vertex of $S_2$ is equal to $1$. \item 2) Focusing on $S_2$, we carry out a change of the leftmost $h-1$ coordinates of each element and, accordingly, we call $S_3$ this new sequence of $k'$ vertices.
-We now observe that the distance between the first/last vertex of $S_1$ and the first/last vertex of $S_3$ is $\sqrt{k'-1}$.
-Then, let $h \coloneqq k'-1$ and observe that in $S_3$ the associated Euclidean distance remains the same as in $S_2$, which is always equal to $\sqrt{h}$ (since $h=k'-1$). \item 3) We reverse the order of the vertices of $S_3$ (i.e., let the last vertex of $S_3$ become the first one, and so forth).
+The extended algorithm (doubling-and-switching construction) will allow us to find a new Hamiltonian cycle in $C(2,k'+1)$ which is also characterized by an associated (Euclidean) distance of $\sqrt{h}$: \begin{enumerate} \item We duplicate the Hamiltonian path in $C(2,k')$ (i.e., we take a Hamiltonian cycle in $\{0,1\}^{k'}$ and then we remove one of its edges) by adding a new coordinate at the right-hand side of each term of the original sequence of vertices so that we create a new pair of polygonal chains in $\mathbb{R}^{k'+1}$, $S_1$ (whose ($k'+1$)-th coordinate is $0$) and $S_2$ (whose ($k'+1$)-th coordinate is $1$).
+Although both $S_1$ and $S_2$ belong to $C(2,k'+1)$ and their union contains all the vertices of $\{0,1\}^{k'+1}$, they cannot yet be joined into a single (valid) Hamiltonian cycle.
+In fact, the distance between the first vertices of $S_1$ and $S_2$ (and likewise between their last vertices) is equal to $1$. \item Focusing on $S_2$, we carry out a change of the leftmost $h-1$ coordinates of each vertex and, accordingly, we call this new sequence of $2^{k'}$ vertices $S_3$.
+We now observe that the distance between the first vertices of $S_1$ and $S_3$ (and likewise between their last vertices) is $\sqrt{k'-1}$.
+Then, let $h \coloneqq k'-1$ and observe that in $S_3$ the associated Euclidean distance between consecutive vertices remains the same as in $S_2$, which is always equal to $\sqrt{h}$ (since $h=k'-1$). \item We reverse the order of the vertices of $S_3$ (i.e., let the last vertex of $S_3$ become the first one, and so forth).